Contractive coupling rates and curvature lower bounds for Markov chains: Introduction

-\paragraph{Coupling rates and Conforti's results} While studying the entropic curvature of a Markov chain is a difficult task, in general even finding good estimates on the best constant for the modified log-Sobolev inequality (or other convex Sobolev inequalities) can be difficult.
+\paragraph*{Coupling rates and Conforti's results} While studying the entropic curvature of a Markov chain is a difficult task, in general even finding good estimates on the best constant for the modified log-Sobolev inequality (or other convex Sobolev inequalities) can be difficult.
 For this reason, in the recent paper \cite{con-2022}, Conforti introduced a method based on the new notion of \emph{coupling rates} to study general convex Sobolev inequalities, and applied it to some interesting classes of Markov chains.
-Coupling rates are a modification of the familiar notion of couplings: roughly speaking, they are used to ``couple'' the action of the generator $L$ from two different states.
+Coupling rates are a modification of the familiar notion of coupling: roughly speaking, they are used to ``couple'' the action of the generator $L$ from two different states.
 While couplings have been extensively used to establish fast convergence of Markov chains (``probabilistic'' approach to fast mixing), their use to establish convex Sobolev inequalities (which belong to the ``analytic'' approach to fast mixing) is less common, and the results of \cite{con-2022} give an interesting connection between these two families of methods.

-\paragraph{Our contribution and organization of the paper} In this work, we show that couplings rates are also a powerful tool to establish entropic curvature lower bounds for Markov chains and other related inequalities.
-By adapting Conforti's arguments, we illustrate this in most of the examples discussed in \cite{con-2022}.
+\paragraph*{Our contribution and organization of the paper} In this work, we show that the coupling rates introduced by Conforti are a powerful tool to establish entropic curvature lower bounds and other related inequalities for some classes of Markov chains.
 As an illustration of the applications of these methods, we state below one particular instance of our results.
-We refer to Sections \ref{sec:gen-ineq}--\ref{sec:applications} below for precise definitions. \begin{theorem}[Cf. Sections \ref{sec:appl-glauber}, \ref{sec: Hardcore model}] Denote by $\rice$ the entropic curvature of a Markov chain, as introduced in \cite{erb-maa-2012}. \begin{itemize} \item For the Curie--Weiss model with size $N$ and parameter $\beta > 0$, in the limit $N\to \infty$ we have
+We refer to Sections \ref{sec:gen-ineq}--\ref{sec:applications} below for precise definitions. \begin{theorem}[Cf. Sections \ref{sec:appl-glauber}, \ref{sec: Hardcore model}] Denote by $\rice$ the entropic curvature of a continuous time reversible Markov chain \cite{erb-maa-2012, fat-maa-2016, erbar-henderson-menz-tetali}. \begin{itemize} \item For the Curie--Weiss model with size $N$ and parameter $\beta > 0$, in the limit $N\to \infty$ we have

 for $\beta \leq \frac{1}{2}$. \item For the Ising model in dimension $d$ with parameter $\beta > 0$, we have if $ 2d\tond*{1-e^{-2\beta}} e^{4d\beta} \leq 1$. \item For the hardcore model on a graph with maximum degree $\Delta$ and parameter $\beta>0$, set $\kappa_* = 1-\beta(\Delta-1)$ and $ \overline{\kappa_*} = \min \graf*{\beta, 1-\beta \Delta}$.
 Then